Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 For a special anniversary, for instance, a client asked Red Savannah to purchase an expensive Cartier bracelet for his wife, then help him surprise her at dinner in Dubai.

 "To cause a distraction, we arranged for the couple to have a table by the restaurant's massive aquarium.
-We had a scuba diver appear and wave frantically at the client's wife."
+We had a scuba diver appear and wave frantically at the client's wife.

-"Having attracted her astounded attention, [the diver] then held up a message which read 'Look at your place mat'.
+"Having attracted her astounded attention, [the diver] then held up a message which read 'Look at your place mat'."

 Of course, when she looked down, there was the Cartier box.